nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The `START_DATE` field is optional.
 The time slots will be shown for the week ahead, starting from that date.
 If it is not provided, then the current date will be used.
 * `START_DATE` must be of the format: `dd/MM/yyyy`
+* Note that if there are any changes to a person's event(s), the time table will only be updated upon entering the `free` command.

 ### Importing data : `import`